askui/docs-mintlify/04-reference/06-release-notes/01-askui-suite/askui-suite-25-10-1-release-notes.md

 1. Open your project in VSCode
 2. Enter the AskUI Shell by `askui-shell`
-3. Update AskUI by `npm install --dev askui@0.28.1`
+3. Update AskUI by `npm install --dev askui@latest`

 ### AskUI Vision Agent (Python)